dping1/AWS_P3_Workshop/README.md

 In this module, we'll work our way through an example Jupyter notebook that demonstrates how to use an Amazon-provided algorithm in SageMaker and the Amazon EC2 P3 instance to train an image classification model.
 More specifically, we'll use SageMaker's image classification algorithm.
 It uses a convolutional neural network (ResNet) that can be trained from scratch, or trained using transfer learning when a large number of training images are not available

-Follow the structions below to start the lab:
+Follow the instructions below to start the lab:

 1. Open the **aws_workshop** folder and then the **image_classification_p3** folder in your Jupyter to display a list of Jupyter notebooks.
 2. Click on **Image-classification.ipynb** to open the notebook.